Rock 'n' Roll Fantasy Camp cranks up the volume

 "We get a rock star like Lita to work with them, rewriting a song they're famous for and tailoring the lyrics specifically to a company sales model or convention," he said.

-While the operation has focused exclusively on classic, metal and hard rock so far, Fishof promises other genres are about to get the same boot camp treatment.
+While the operation has focussed exclusively on classic, metal and hard rock so far, Fishof promises other genres are about to get the same boot camp treatment.

 He wants to branch into alternative rock music, country and even jazz once they get a permanent location, and they plan to bring in celebrity musicians from each genre.

-Fishof says that the camp attracts a cross-section of people, not just aging adults who long ago gave up on a career in music but still harbor dreams of rocking out.
+Fishof says that the camp attracts a cross-section of people, not just ageing adults who long ago gave up on a career in music but still harbour dreams of rocking out.

 "We get mothers, 15-year-old kids, top executives and music fans from all over the country," he said.
 "The common denominator is their love for music, and many of them keep coming back, they love the experience so much."